JimDesu/basis-lang/spec.md

 **Identity.** Each declaration is assigned a unique implementation-defined identity within its module, parallel to failure-message identities at `.msg` declarations (&sect;4.1).
 The obligation record carries this identity rather than the source method name, so overlapping method names across declarations on the same receiver remain unambiguous without whole-program compilation.

-**Class versus concrete receiver.** When the receiver is a class name, the declaration binds every instance implementing the named source method; the obligation is part of the class contract, as a failure set is (&sect;4.9), and instances cannot opt out.
+**Class versus concrete receiver.** When the receiver is a class name, the declaration binds every member type implementing the named source method; the obligation is part of the class contract, as a failure set is (&sect;4.9), and witnesses cannot opt out.
 When the receiver is concrete, the declaration applies to that type alone.

 ### 10.3 What an Obligation Guarantees